dropzone/dropzone/new.md

 new Dropzone(document.querySelector("#my-dropzone"));
 {% endhighlight %}

-Another thing that changed, is that Dropzone no longer stores it's instances inside the element's data property.
+Another thing that changed, is that Dropzone no longer stores its instances inside the element's data property.
 So to get a dropzone for an element do this
 now: